-The 9-qubit code is in fact a member of a broader class of error correcting codes known as Bacon-Shor or subsystem codes~\cite{B06}.
-Subsystem codes have the property that certain subgroups of error operators do not corrupt the logical space.
-This can be seen by considering phase errors that occur in pairs for any block of three.
-For example, a phase flip on qubits one, two, four and five will leave both logical states unchanged.
-Subsystem codes are very nice codes from an architectural point of view.
-Error correction circuits and gates are generally simpler than for non-subsystem codes, allowing for circuit structures more amenable to the physical restrictions of a computer architecture~\cite{AC07}.
-Additionally as subsystem codes that can correct for a larger number of errors have a similar structure, we are able to perform dynamical switching between codes, in a fault-tolerant manner, which allows us to adapt the error protection in the computer to be changed depending on the noise present at a physical level~\cite{SEDH07}.
-We will return and revisit subsystem codes later in section~\ref{sec:subsystem}
+The 9-qubit code is in fact related to a useful class of error correcting codes known as Bacon-Shor codes~\cite{B06}.
+These codes have the property that certain subgroups of error operators do not corrupt the logical space.
+For example, In the 9-qubit code, specific pairs of phase errors do not corrupt the logical states.
+Bacon-Shor codes are very nice codes from a computer architectural point of view.
+Error correction circuits and gates are generally simpler, allowing for circuit structures more amenable to the physical restrictions of a computer architecture~\cite{AC07}.
+Additionally, Bacon-Shor codes correcting a larger number of errors have a similar structure.
+Therefore, are able to perform dynamical switching between codes, in a fault-tolerant manner.
+This allows us to adapt the amount of error correction to better reflect the noise present at a physical level~\cite{SEDH07}.
+We will return and revisit these codes later in section~\ref{sec:subsystem}.

-\section{Quantum Error Detection}
+\section{Quantum error detection}

-So far we have focused on the ability to not only detect errors, but also to correct them.
+So far we have focused on the ability not only to detect errors, but also to correct them.
 Another approach is to not enforce the correction requirement.
 Post-selected quantum computation, developed by Knill~\cite{K05} demonstrated that large scale quantum computing could be achieved with much higher noise rates when error detection is employed instead of more costly correction protocols.
-The basic idea in post-selected schemes is to encode the computer with error detecting circuits and if errors are detected, the relevant subroutine of the quantum algorithm is reset and run again, instead of performing active correction.
-One of the downside to these types of schemes is that although they lead to large tolerable error rates, the resource requirements are unrealistically high.
+The basic idea in post-selected schemes is to encode a large number of ancilla qubits with error detecting circuits.
+Sets of encoded qubits which pass error detection are selected and further utilized as encoded ancillas for error correction.
+In general, error detection is faster and requires fewer qubits than performing active error correction.
+By producing and verifying large numbers of encoded ancillas which are post-selected after verification, error correction can be performed without data qubits waiting as long for appropriate ancilla to be prepared, decreasing the number of errors that need to be corrected.
+One of the downsides to these types of schemes is that although they lead to large tolerable error rates, the resource requirements are much higher.